Y0L042/across-the-fence/packed/asc_files/anarchy_main/inventory/itemParentData/ReadMe.txt

 		"baseClass": "base_wpn_primary",	# Insert the defined BaseClass here "class_name": "vn_m14",             # Arma Config name - !!
 NEEDED for wearable Gear like Weapons, Uniforms, Vests, etc. !!
-		"name": "",                         # display-name (optional: Will be used, instead of the displayName in the A3 Config) "image": "",                        # image to be used (optional: Will be used, instead of the image path in the A3 Config) },
+		"name": "",                         # display-name (optional: Will be used, instead of the displayName in the A3 Config) "image": "",                        # image-path to File (optional: Will be used, instead of the image path in the A3 Config)
+		# !!!
+WARNING !!!
+		# .json does NOT SUPPORT Comments, so we abuse it, by just simply adding an extra key for it
+		"comment": "My comment"				# Can be any text or whatever.
+E.g. for sorting/notes etc. Won't be checked/used anyway },

 	"vn_m14_base_b":                        # ! primary Keys == standard for EVERY Baseclass !